jonrau1/ElectricEye/README.md

 ## Synopsis
 - 100% native Security Hub integration & 100% serverless
-- 160+ security & best practice detections including services covered by Security Hub nor Config (AppStream, Cognito, EKS, ECR, DocDB, etc.)
+- 160+ security & best practice detections including services not covered by Security Hub/Config (AppStream, Cognito, EKS, ECR, DocDB, etc.)
 - 60+ multi-account SOAR playbooks
 - CloudFormation & Terraform support
-- 3rd Party Integrations: Config Recorder, Slack, ServiceNow, JIRA, Azure DevOps, Shodan with more on the way
+- AWS & 3rd Party Integrations: Config Recorder, Slack, ServiceNow, JIRA, Azure DevOps, Shodan with more on the way

 ## Description
 ElectricEye is a set of Python scripts (affectionately called **Auditors**) that continuously monitor your AWS infrastructure looking for configurations related to confidentiality, integrity and availability that do not align with AWS best practices.
 All findings from these scans will be sent to AWS Security Hub where you can perform basic correlation against other AWS and 3rd Party services that send findings to Security Hub.
 Security Hub also provides a centralized view from which account owners and other responsible parties can view and take action on findings.